alexeichhorn/typegpt/README.md

 ...
 """
 ```
-See how the plural "mice" gets automatically converted into singular "mouse" to not confuse the language model.
+Notice how the plural "mice" is automatically converted to the singular "mouse" to avoid confusing the language model.